-Once completed, save the PDF file and email it as an attachment to email@example.com or mail a hardcopy to the volunteer office:
+Once completed, save the PDF file and email it as an attachment to email@example.com.

 If you are a youth applicant between the ages of 14 – 18, please fill out the youth volunteer application, which includes a guardian consent form.
 You must also include a letter of reference with your application.